 8.3.1 The criteria for the various academic ranks shall be as described in sections 8.3.2., 8.3.3., 8.3.4., 8.3.5.
 For the College of Nursing faculty, section 8.3.2.1 shall also apply.
-Acceptable terminal degrees are set forth in the attached APPENDIX A. Faculty will be informed of the degree requirements for promotion at the time of initial appointment.
+Faculty will be informed of the degree requirements for promotion at the time of initial appointment.
 The evaluation criteria for teaching, professional activity, and service in all ranks are those outlined in section 9.1.